Judicial Affairs Office

 Monday – Friday: 9 a.m. – 4:30 p.m.

-Visit Brooklyn College policies for a list of the most frequently requested policies; including information regarding Title IX - Combating Sexual Assault and Unwelcomed Sexual Behavior.
+Visit policies for a comprehensive list of Brooklyn College and CUNY policies including Title IX - Combating Sexual Assault and Unwelcomed Sexual Behavior.
 Additionally, a policy binder is available for review (by appointment) in the Office of Student Affairs.

 Behavioral Education and Support Team at Brooklyn College

 The Brooklyn College Behavioral Education and Support Team (BEST) seeks to promote a civil campus environment and support students who may be in distress.
 Our work includes communication, collaboration, education and prevention with respect to behaviors of concern, while protecting the privacy and the rights of the individuals involved.

 How To Make a Report

 Students, faculty, or staff who have a complaint or concern about a student should complete a Student Behavior Form.
 This form is available in 2113 Boylan Hall as well as at the below links.

 - Student Behavior Form (SBF) Instructions (pdf) (attachments available below)